qualabs/obs-amd-ama-plugin/README.md

 ## Known Limitations

-This plugin has the following limitations when streaming or recording:
+This plugin has the following limitations:

+* The plugin only works with a PPA OBS Studio installation, it is not compatible with a Flatpack installation.

 * It is not possible for the user to select an encoding level, the encoding level selection is done by the plugin taking into account the characteristics of the stream or recording to be created.